 I had been having problems with the client access server and noticed that mail wasn't synchronizing to my smartphone.
 I tried to open OWA to access my messages, but this only brought up an HTTP 500 internal server error message.
+After some digging, I discovered that I had a corrupted IIS metabase.

 Fixing a corrupt IIS metabase is easy.
 I opened the Exchange Management Shell (EMS) and deleted the corrupt virtual directories using the following commands: